 Starting university often offers a first taste of independence and, whatever your background, becoming a student can raise a lot of questions.
-The NUA Student Support Team offer guidance and a wide range of support for students who are experiencing difficulties.
+The Norwich University Student Support Team offer guidance and a wide range of support for students who are experiencing difficulties.

 Student Support are located on Floor 2 of Francis House.
 You can make appointments to see Student Support at the Student Enquiries office in St Georges or at Francis House Reception, by phone (on 01603 610561) or by email (firstname.lastname@example.org.)

 The bookable appointments run from 10 – 4pm Monday to Friday with a drop-in facility between 9am - 12pm on Monday & Wednesday mornings and between 1pm-4pm on Friday afternoons.
 These operate on a first come, first served basis in Francis House.
 Evening drop-in's also run throughout the term; one in St George's and one in Boardman House.
 Details of all the drop-ins can be found on the NUA intranet.